Connection lost Trying to reconnect...

 Certain life changes should prompt you to review your will.
 Marriage revokes your will automatically.
 Other events may mean your existing will no longer reflects your wishes.

-How Marriage and Divorce Affect Your Will
+Marriage, Separation and Your Will

 Including Your Pets in Your Will: A New Zealand Guide